Meet Benhaven's Board Members

 Mr. Wizner has served on the Benhaven Board of Directors since 1994.
 He is the William O. Douglas Clinical Professor Emeritus at the Yale Law School, where he taught and supervised law students representing, among others, families with children on the autism spectrum in special education cases in a disability rights clinic.
 He and his students often partnered with Benhaven in those cases.

-Larry Wood, Board Member
+Robin Wood, Board Member